-- 18. The criteria consider the following liquidity sources: - Cash and liquid investments; - Forecasted funds from operations (FFO), if positive; - Forecasted working capital inflows, if positive; - Proceeds of asset sales (when confidently predictable); - The undrawn, available portion of committed bank lines maturing beyond the next 12 months; and - Expected ongoing cash injections from a government or corporate group members, as appropriate. - 19.
-Cash and liquid investments are netted against debt.
-This is the same approach used for surplus cash (see "Corporate Criteria: Ratios And Adjustments," under "Surplus cash").
-If a company holds cash to satisfy upcoming, short-term obligations, the criteria net these to avoid the appearance of liquidity dilution.
-This may include hedged or presold commodity trading inventories. - 20.
+- 17. The criteria consider the following liquidity sources: - Cash and liquid investments. - Forecasted funds from operations (FFO), if positive. - Forecasted working capital inflows, if positive. - Proceeds of asset sales (when confidently predictable). - The undrawn, available portion of committed bank lines maturing beyond the next 12 months. - Expected ongoing cash injections from a government or corporate group members, as appropriate. - 18.
+Cash and liquid investments are included as a source of liquidity and could be discounted in certain circumstances (e.g., haircut for potential taxes payable).
+If a company holds cash to satisfy specific upcoming, short-term obligations, the criteria allow for the netting of cash against these obligations to avoid the appearance of liquidity dilution.
+This may include hedged or presold commodity trading inventories. - 19.
 Forecasted FFO will fluctuate with economic and business cycles.
 This effect is not smoothed, because the cyclical low point is where most cyclical companies experience liquidity problems.
-Management's expectation that a cyclical shortage of liquidity and the effectiveness of its measures to counter this risk may affect the calculation of FFO. - 21.
+Management's expectation that a cyclical shortage of liquidity and the effectiveness of its measures to counter this risk may affect the calculation of FFO. - 20.
 A contracted sale of a subsidiary or other asset to a creditworthy counterparty is included as a source of cash.
-Alternatively, the criteria do not include a potential sale of a subsidiary or property as a source of cash. - 22.
-Undrawn portions of committed seasonal bank lines are also considered.
-If covenants are present, there must be a comfortable cushion or headroom.
+Alternatively, the criteria do not include a potential sale of a subsidiary or property as a source of cash. - 21.
+Undrawn portions of committed bank lines are also considered.
+If covenants are present, we will only include the portion of committed bank lines that we estimate is available without a covenant breach. - 22.
+Undrawn portions of committed, short-term bank lines used explicitly to meet working capital uses are also considered.
+We would not include excess borrowing availability beyond our forecasted seasonal working capital needs included under uses of liquidity.
+If covenants are present, we will only include the portion of committed short-term bank lines that we estimate is available without a covenant breach.